Krush206/GeekCord/README.md

 #### Notes
 GooseMod data is not saved.
 (I'm working on a fix.)

-SmartCord' settings and plugins can only be modified by editing the `config.json` file.
+SmartCord settings and plugins can only be modified by editing the `config.json` file.
 (For convenience, this repository includes a pre-set `config.json` file.)